shabbir32/android-kernel-rosy/README.md

 ##### q-3.18-base:
 ```
-Information:
 - CAF tag LA.UM.8.6.r1-02900-89xx.0 (December 13, 2019; Linux 3.18.124; not upstreamed).
 ```

 ##### q-3.18-upstream:
 ```
-Information:
-- This branch is a clone of q-3.18-base with merged android-3.18 (Google's upstreamed 3.18 kernel branch).
+- This branch is a clone of q-3.18-base with linux-stable & f2fs-stable merged (upstream).
 ```

 ## Cloning & building